Paul Goldschmidt Player Props: Cardinals vs. Cubs

 Paul Goldschmidt At The Plate

-- Among the qualifying hitters in MLB action, he ranks 25th in batting average, 17th in on-base percentage, and 41st in slugging.
+- Among the qualifying hitters, he ranks 21st in batting average, while his on-base percentage ranks 15th and he is 42nd in slugging.

-- Goldschmidt has an RBI in 30 of 93 games this season, with multiple RBI in 15 of them.
+- Goldschmidt has had an RBI in 30 games this year (31.9%), including 15 multi-RBI outings (16.0%).
 He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.